mwridgway/CS2Callouts/README.md

 8. **🧮 Advanced Mathematics** - Multiple rotation order detection and SRT transformations
 9. **🔧 Robust Error Handling** - Comprehensive validation and graceful error recovery
 10. **🎨 Beautiful Visualizations** - Publication-ready radar overlays with precise alignment
+11. **⚙️ Individual Physics Properties** - Extracts unique Scale, Global Scale, and Rotation per GLB model
+12. **📏 Global Scale Multiplier** - Tactical area customization with uniform scaling while preserving proportions

 > **Migration Note**: All PowerShell scripts (`.ps1`) have been converted to Python CLI commands and moved to the `archive/` folder.
-See [MIGRATION.md](MIGRATION.md) for detailed conversion guide.
+See the [Migration Guide](docs/MIGRATION.md) for detailed conversion information.
 Archived scripts are deprecated and will be removed in a future version.

 ### ✅ Current Status: Complete Success